 - As an industry, we’ve always been known for protecting customer privacy.
-The last few years has been about helping stores consider how they can protect consumer privacy and consider how to utilize data that helps customers and drives sales.
+The last few years have been about helping stores consider how they can protect consumer privacy and how to utilize data that helps customers and drives sales.

 - Recognizing the new data that became available during the pandemic, some is information the ABA has, some of it is through Google Analytics, some of it through Bookshop, which has been an incredible platform to help stores identify new independent bookstore customers and find how who they are and how we can meet their needs.
 A lot of it has been helping stores optimize and creating a lot of turnkey marketing assets to help reach those customers.